-- Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams - 5.17.2 The school understand that the above can take place on a students phone or smart device (including smart watches) whilst at school/college or elsewhere.
+5.17.2 The school understand that the above can take place on a students phone or smart device (including smart watches) whilst at school/college or elsewhere.
 The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology.
-(Please refer to our Positive Behaviour Policy, the Staff Code of Conduct policy and the e-safety policy.) - 5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+(Please refer to our Positive Behaviour Policy, the Staff Code of Conduct policy and the e-safety policy.)

+5.17.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
 The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns.
+At Allesley Primary School we use the Impero System and a member of SLT gets immediate notifications with any concerns, and these are addressed as appropriate.